roycoprotocol/royco-boosts/README.md

 Different modules can be connected to each campaign on the IncentiveLocker to achieve different fee structures.
 Campaigns default to whatever the current default module is set to, but can be updated by a permissioned address in the Incentive Locker.

 ### Action Verifiers
-Action Verifiers are modules which define market types on Royco Boosts.
+Action Verifiers are modules which define campaign types on Royco Boosts.
 While the IncentiveLocker is very abstract and unopinionated, the Action Verifiers are the opposite, defining the exact behaviors that are expected of a Royco Boosts campaign.

 When rewards are added to or claimed from the Incentive Locker, the IncentiveLocker calls hooks on the ActionVerifiers, which are responsible for determining the exact behavior of how to initialize or how verify reward payouts, in other words: how to verify the completion of an incentivized action.